Green Arrow & The Canaries: Plot

 Having suspicions on the Bertinelli's having to do with Bianca's abduction, Mia, Laurel, and Dinah infiltrate the Bertinelli's house and places tracking devices around the house.
 Dinah gets a notification from the tracking device notifying them that Bianca's cousin Logan is having precautions and wants to move "it" out of the city which Laurel believes is Bianca.
 Laurel, Dinah, and Mia head to Bianca's location.
 However, they discover Logan is transferring a drug, not Bianca.
 The group are then attacked by a man wearing a Deathstroke mask and retreat to their headquarters.
-Laurel argues if J.J. is or is not behind the Deathstroke mask prompting Mia to break into J.J.'s office only to find out he was planning a honeymoon to Fiji and that Bianca is socially active on the internet.
-Although, Laurel and Dinah still suspect she is kidnapped and is being covered up.
+Laurel argues whether J.J. is behind the Deathstroke mask, prompting Mia to break into J.J.'s office, only to find that he was planning a honeymoon to Fiji and that Bianca is active on social media.
+Laurel and Dinah still suspect that Bianca is kidnapped and being covered up.
 That night, J.J. breaks up with Mia.

-Dinah encrypts a video of Bianca revealing her captivity at a greenhouse.
+Dinah decrypts a video of Bianca, revealing her captivity at a greenhouse.
 Laurel eventually convinces Mia to become Green Arrow and help them save Bianca.
-Dinah shows Mia the decrypted footage which Mia deduces the background design is biophilic, meant to power the building photosynthetically.
-They track Bianca at a downtown guarded building containing metahuman dampeners.
+Dinah shows Mia the decrypted footage, the background design of which Mia deduces to be biophilic, meant to power the building photosynthetically.
+They track Bianca in a downtown guarded building containing metahuman dampeners.
 Upon infiltrating the building, they discover Bianca's ex-boyfriend Trevor had kidnapped Bianca because of their breakup and was Deathstroke.
 The team manage to rescue Bianca and flee to the rooftop where they confront Trevor.
-Before burning the building down killing himself, Trevor threatens that they cannot stop "her"; the group escape with Bianca.
+Before burning the building down and committing suicide, Trevor threatens that they cannot stop "her"; the group escape with Bianca.

 In the aftermath, Mia and J.J. reconcile.
-Laurel decides to move in with Dinah, who encourages to set up a base of operations and train a new generation of Black Canaries.
-While visiting Oliver's memorial statue, Mia recalls the symbol on Trevor's arm is the same as the Queen family hozen just before the two are ambushed by cloaked figures who kidnap William.
-Another cloak figure then invades J.J.'s apartment who uses Cisco's memory device on J.J.
+Laurel decides to move in with Dinah, and the two begin setting up a base of operations to train a new generation of Canaries.
+While visiting Oliver's memorial statue, Mia recalls the symbol on Trevor's arm is the same as the Queen family hozen, just before the two are ambushed by cloaked figures, who kidnap William.
+Another cloaked figure breaks into J.J.'s apartment and uses Cisco's memory device on J.J.